seriva/container-test/Readme.md

 ## About

-Simple sample projects to showcase image size and container memory footprint for the following languages:
+Simple sample projects to showcase image size and container/k8s deployment memory footprint for the following languages:

 - Rust
 - Go